Pack3tL0ss/clearpass-api-scripts/README.md

 ### Certificate Sync

-This Script is used to Update ClearPass' https certificate with one from a provider such as LetsEncrypt
+This Script is used to Update ClearPass' certificates with one from a provider such as LetsEncrypt.

 #### Setup:

 Complete the [common setup](#setup), and ensure required entries are populated in `config.yaml`.
-You can copy or use `config.yaml.example` as a reference.
+You can copy or use [config.yaml.example](https://github.com/Pack3tL0ss/clearpass-api-scripts/blob/main/config.yaml.example) as a reference.

 #### Example Flow:

 - You use an existing solution/tool (not this script) to do automatic renewal with LetsEncrypt (or similar) provider.
 - You run this script either by triggering it from the tool used to do the auto-renewal or periodically via CRON or the like (or manually).
 - `cppm-certsync` will compare the expiration of the certificate on each server in the CPPM cluster to the certificate specified in the config and available to the script in the Filesystem.
+It will also check if the cert is self-signed.
-- If the new cert has an expiration beyond that of the cert currently in CPPM, the script will start a webserver, then send an API request to CPPM instructing it to download/import the new cert and use as it's https certificate.
+- If the new cert has an expiration beyond that of the cert currently in CPPM, or CPPM has a self-signed certificate, the script will (optionally) start a webserver, then send an API request to CPPM instructing it to download/import the new cert.
+This script is most useful for the https cert for Captive Portal, but supports (https-rsa, https-ecc, radius, and radsec).
+All that are defined in the config will be processed.
+Use optional command line flags `--https-rsa`, `--radsec`, etc. to only process the types specified regardless of what is defined in the config.
+  >By default the scipt will attempt to determine if it should spin up the webserver based on the configured `webserver: base_url:`.
+Setting `webserver: local` to `true` or `false` in the config will bypass the check and use that to determine if the webserver should be started for the duration of the run.
+Hosting the certificates on an external webserver is supported.

+  _!!
+Certificates should be pfx/p12 formatted, Refer to openssl commands shown in [the example below](#working-example-this-is-how-its-done-in-my-lab)_ for one method of combining the certs and key into a p12.
-- If an update occurred, or was attempted, but resulted in an error a notification can be sent (via PushBullet).
+- If an update occurred, or was attempted, but resulted in an error, a notification can be sent (via PushBullet).
 If no update was required, no notification is sent.

+#### Command Line Arguments:
+  _Command Line Arguments take precedence over what is defined in the config_
+  - `--help` | `?`: Show usage info and exit.
+  - `--debug`: Turn on additional debug logs (debug logs are written to the log file).
+  - `--port`: Use this port to access the webserver (local or external).
+  - `--serve-only`: Primarily useful for development.
+This starts the webserver in interactive mode, and keeps it running until `CTRL-C`.
+It does not interact with ClearPass or do any of the other functions normally performed.
+  - `--https-rsa`, `--https-ecc`, `--radius`, `--radsec`: Only useful if you have multiple certificate usages configured in the config.
+By default the script will check and process all usages configured.
+If one or more of these flags is provided only the types provided on the command line would be processed (regardless of what's in the config).
+  - `--no-push`: Do not send PushBullet notification (Only has impact if it's configured).

 #### Prerequisites/Requirements:

 - An API Client Configured in ClearPass Guest Interface, and appropriate configuration in this scripts config.yaml
-- The root/signing cert needs to be imported/enabled in the Trusted Certs in ClearPass (as with any https cert you would import).
+- The root/signing cert needs to be imported/enabled in the Trusted Certs in ClearPass (as with any cert you would import).
   - Clearpass Policy Manager -> Administration -> Certificates -> Trust List
 - The Auto-Renewal with LetsEncrypt or the like is handled by a different tool, the certificate needs to be available to whatever host runs cppm-certsync (i.e. a mounted NAS drive). or available via a webserver on a different system.
 - ClearPass is instructed to import the certificate via the API, it does so by reaching out to a web-server and downloading the file.
 By default this script starts a webserver termporarily so CPPM can download the certificate.
 Alternatively the webserver can be a different host, it just needs to be accessible from both the host running this script and the ClearPass nodes.
 - If this host is running the webserver, the _(configurable)_ port it listens on needs to be available (not bound to another process).

 >!!! **All servers in the cluster will be sent the same certificate** It's common to use a single certificate for all servers in a CPPM cluster, with the fqdn of the Cluster VIP as the CN _(the same should also be repeated as a SAN entry)_, and the FQDNs of each individual server/alias in the SAN.
-The script will get a list of all of the Servers in the cluster, and verify/update the https certificate on each of them using the same certificate (specified in the config).
+The script will get a list of all of the Servers in the cluster, and verify/update the certificate on each of them using the same certificate (specified in the config).
+It will do this for all certificate usages defined in the config (https-rsa, https-ecc, radius, and radsec)

 #### API Client Permissions: